bradyz/2020_CARLA_challenge/README.md

 All python packages used are specified in `carla_project/requirements.txt`.

+This code uses CARLA 0.9.9 and works with CARLA 0.9.8.

-You will also need to install CARLA 0.9.8, along with the additional maps.
+You will also need to install CARLA 0.9.9, along with the additional maps.
-See [link](https://github.com/carla-simulator/carla/releases/tag/0.9.8) for more instructions.
+See [link](https://github.com/carla-simulator/carla/releases/tag/0.9.9) for more instructions.

 ## Dataset